htilly/arduinowatering/README.md

 TODO:
+-	Pull setting from external source.

+DONE
 - Power Moisture Sensor thru relay.
--	Pull setting from external source.
+Minimize corrosion...

 More informarion and original libraries for ESP8266-01, see: